BenH0613/Data_Analysis_JN/_build/html/_sources/intro.md

-# Welcome to the Data Analysis Book
+#  Welcome to Python for Biochemistry

-This Jupyter Book is an interactive learning resource designed to help you explore essential tools and techniques for data analysis using Python.

-Whether you're a beginner or brushing up your skills, this book will guide you through practical examples with clear code, visualizations, and explanations.
+This interactive textbook introduces you to Python programming through real bioscience examples.
+You don’t need any prior coding experience — just curiosity and a basic understanding of lab data.

-## What You’ll Learn
+## What You'll Learn

-- How to use Python libraries for working with data
+- How to use Python to clean, analyze, and visualize experimental data
-- Creating clear and beautiful plots using Seaborn and Matplotlib
+- Which libraries are best for specific bioscience tasks
+- How to build simple models like linear regression and clustering

+## Real-World Applications

+Each chapter includes a hands-on example based on biochemistry, such as:

+- Tracking enzyme activity over time
+- Analyzing protein concentrations from ELISA
+- Fitting curves to reaction data
-- Exploring datasets using pandas
+- Exploring genetic sequences with Biopython
-- Visualizing trends and patterns through plots like box plots, bar charts, scatter plots, and heatmaps
-- Structuring analysis projects in Jupyter Notebooks

-## Chapters

-Each chapter in this book is focused on a specific tool or technique.
-Examples are drawn from real-world datasets and are presented in an easy-to-follow notebook format.
+- Classifying samples with machine learning

+## How to Use This Book

+- Work through the chapters in order, or skip to the tools you need.
+- Run each code cell to see the output.
+- All explanations are written for absolute beginners.

+Let's get started!